oscimp/PlutoSDR/README.md

 At the moment, this repository provides only support for rootfs and linux (the bootloader part still remains to be added).

-It uses the BR2_EXTERNAL mecanism to add this support in buildroot.
+It uses the BR2_EXTERNAL mechanism to add this support to buildroot.

 This support has been tested with the latest stable release of buildroot (2018.11.1).